-On a 3-element set, up to permutations of the set, there are 160 transformation monoids from which for 115 monoids the cardinalities of the corresponding monoidal intervals have been known from previous articles (see Table 1).
+On a 3-element set, up to permutations of the set, there are 160 transformation monoids; for 115 of these monoids the cardinalities of the corresponding monoidal intervals have been known from previous articles (see Table 1).
 To these results we can add two new ones in Theorems 4.1 and 4.5.
-In these theorems we will show that each of the monoidal intervals corresponding to monoids $M_6^{(3)}$ and $M{10}^{(3)}$ has cardinality 2^{\aleph_0} .
-(The numbering of the monoids is according to Table 1, where these monoids are given by their generating sets.)
+In these theorems we will show that each of the monoidal intervals corresponding to monoids $M_6^{(3)}$ and $M{10}^{(3)}$ has cardinality $2^{\aleph_0}$ , where $M_k^{(3)}$ denotes the monoid in line k of Table 1.
+On a 4-element set, due to limitations of space, we study only transformation

-On a 4-element set, due to limitations of space, we study only transformation monoids with cardinalities ≤ 10 .
+On a 4-element set, due to limitations of space, we study only transformation monoids with cardinalities $\leq 10$ .
 The number of such monoids, up to permutations of the set, is 37642.
 Among these monoids 56 are collapsing.
 These results were achieved by using 'brute force method' and a CSP based computer program that was written in Java programming language.
-In the article we focus on collapsing monoids.
-Two new classes of collapsing monoids are described in Theorems 3.3 and 3.5.
+Two new classes of collapsing monoids are described in Theorems 3.3 and 3.5 that cover 11 among the 56 monoids.